Raku/doc/CONTRIBUTING.md

 #### Zef

-[Zef](https://modules.perl6.org/repo/zef) is a Perl 6 module installer.
+[Zef](https://modules.perl6.org/repo/zef) is a Raku module installer.
 If you installed Rakudo Star package, it should already be there.
 Feel free to use any other module installer for the modules needed (see below).